adityashahari1/wcag-accessibility-work-sample/README.md

 - Sort direction: the `aria-sort` attribute + live announcement + visual icon (which is `aria-hidden`).

 This satisfies SC 1.4.1 and ensures the page is usable by people with colour vision deficiencies.

-### What This Demo Does Not Cover

-For completeness, the following WCAG AA criteria are not heavily demonstrated here (but would be addressed in a full production site):
-- **SC 1.2.x (Captions/Audio Description):** No video or audio content is included.
-- **SC 1.4.11 (Non-text Contrast):** UI component boundaries (input borders, focus rings) are targeted but not exhaustively verified against all possible system themes.
-- **SC 2.5.x (Pointer Gestures):** Not demonstrated, as the site has no swipe/drag interactions.